 * Russian air defenses shot down two Ukrainian UAVs in the city of Voronezh on March 6, according to Voronezh Governor Alexander Gusev.
 According to preliminary information, no one was injured in the incident.

-Governor Gusev stressed that the risk of drone attacks in Voronezh remains.
+Governor Gusev stressed that the risk of an attack by unmanned aerial vehicles (UAVs) in Voronezh remains.
 (TASS)

-* The UK announced that the delivery of artillery shells to Ukraine will begin in the first quarter of the 2024-2025 financial year, that is, from April to June this year.
+* The UK announced that the supply of artillery shells to Ukraine will begin in the first quarter of the 2024-2025 fiscal year, which is from April to June of this year.

-According to UK Minister for the Armed Forces James Heappey, the weapons in this delivery are part of London's £245 million ($311 million) military aid package to Kiev.
+According to UK Armed Forces Secretary James Heappey, the weapons in this shipment are part of London's £245 million ($311 million) military aid package for Kyiv.
 (Pravda)

 US Super Tuesday Election